 These are just a couple of examples of how organisations are evoking their company culture through the perks on offer, and they show an increased awareness in providing a positive atmosphere at work.
 Tech companies often lead the way with cutting edge developments, and what was once considered a perk is now generally expected as the norm.

 Healthy food availability, ergonomic office chairs and subsidised exercise options as recent as 20 years ago would be considered exciting benefits, which are slowly becoming common as the world wakes up to the dangers of sedentary behaviour.
-With an unprecidented level of organisations instigating companywide employee wellness strategies, these activities are not enough when it comes to inspiring loyalty and creating an attractive work proposition
+With an unprecedented level of organisations instigating company wide employee wellness strategies, these activities are not enough when it comes to inspiring loyalty and creating an attractive work proposition.

 In the future the amazing opportunities outlined above may also become the norm for offices across the world, but should always be aligned with the company's culture and outlook to ensure maximum effectiveness.